top of page

 To truly immerse yourself in Fes’ storied past, I’d highly recommend visiting some of its fascinating museums, which occupy beautiful palaces, riads and madrasas.
 Not only will you discover everything from ancient weaponry and royal regalia to exquisite examples of Moroccan woodwork, textiles and metalcraft, but you’ll enjoy a respite from the hustle and bustle of the medina outside.

-In this article, I’ll introduce 7 of the best museums in Fes, including a 16th-century fort and an active synagogue.
+In this article, I’ll introduce 7 of the best museums in Fes, including a 16th-century fort, an active synagogue and a recently restored palace.

 For more information about visiting this ancient city, check out my Ultimate Travel Guide to Fes.
 If you're looking for accommodation recommendations, I've put together a list of the best riads in Fes, or you can browse some of the best Fes tours and day trips.